federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 roslaunch my_robot world.launch
 ```

-This will launch the Gazebo world, the robot at coordinates (x=0, y=0, z=0), and the RViz visualization widget.
+This will launch the Gazebo world, the robot at the origin (x=0, y=0, z=0), and the RViz visualization widget.
 To setup RViz, click on "File" > "Open Config (Ctrl+O)" and locate `my_robot_config.rviz` (inside `my_robot` directory): a camera view, the robot, and a lidar point-cloud scan will appear on the screen.
 Also, for each camera image received the `ball_chaser` node will now start publishing velocities to the robot's wheels (check the output on the second terminal).

 ### Fourth Terminal